 As always, I'm available for private coaching.
 Need help with an audition for a film, TV show or play?
 Want to work a monologue?
 Need career advice?
-Hit the Contact Me link on the left and drop me a line.
+Just click here: Private coaching

 Meantime, I'm a working actor and director: